 Along the way in your ESD curriculum you continue to take courses in humanities, arts, and the social sciences, preparing you to be a new type of engineer, one who embraces the cultural and social context of technology in the modern world.

 The ESD curriculum has been designed with flexibility in mind, so that you can customise it to suit your interests and aspirations.
-You may choose to follow one of five tracks:
+You may choose to follow one of four tracks:

 - Business Analytics and Operations Research